In the 1st Dec 2013 edition of Israel’s good news, the highlights include:

 · Last week’s JPost Israel Good News descriptive summary

-Click here for “No Better Place” (fast-loading, text-only version, no adverts).
+Click here for “Israel is Weird and Wonderful” (fast-loading, text-only version, no adverts).

 Page Down for more details on these and other good news stories from Israel.